Free state education is available to children of all nationalities who are resident in Italy.

 Studies last five years and prepare for both university studies and for a vocation.
 There is a majority of students in technical schools that prepare students to work in a technical or administrative capacity in agriculture, industry or commerce.

 These studies lead, in three or five years, to achievement of a vocational qualification.
 In order to received the Diploma di Scuola Superiore also known as the Diploma di Maturità (Secondary school diploma), students must pass written and oral exams.
 The first written exam requires an essay, written in Italian, on an aspect of literature, history, society or science.
+Some students may stuck on essay as they need to remember facts to describe ones in their essay.
 The second written exam requires the student to write a paper relating to their chosen specialisation.
 The third exam is more general and includes questions regarding contemporary issues and the student's chosen foreign language.

 After completing the written exams, students must take an oral exam in front of a board of six teachers.
 This exams covers aspects of their final year at school.
 Successful students receive various types of Diploma according to the type of school attended.
 The Diploma di Scuola Superiore is generally recognised as a university entrance qualification, although some universities have additional entrance requirements.